Jitendra-khasdev/Read-Write-Lock/README.md

 # Read-Write-Lock
-This is project which demostrate the working of Read Write Lock
+This is a project which demostrate the working of Read Write Lock